Sotera/zephyr-sample-project/README.md

 Zephyr Storm works - in standalone.
 It might no be super pretty and elegant yet, but it does work - and the actual ET part of Zephyr is very mature, so the most you have to worry about is the zephyr-storm scaffolding.

-I hope that's enough for you to get started.
-Please feel free to contact me at dwayne.pryce@soteradefense.com.
-Eventually, we'll create a mailing list to handle this stuff.